-The Graduate School is pleased to announce its call for the 2014-15 Graduate Diversity Recruitment Bonus Program.
+The Graduate School is pleased to announce its Second Call for the 2016-17 Graduate Diversity Recruitment Bonus Program.
 The purpose of the program is to advance inclusiveness in graduate education, to enrich the academic environment by embracing a broad range of perspectives, and to prepare students for their future roles as leaders in a diverse society.

 To that end, the program is designed to augment recruitment-based assistantship and fellowship offers to incoming graduate students with meritorious records and demonstrated potential for graduate study by offering bonuses to students from divergent and/or nontraditional backgrounds.

 Awards will provide eligible recipients with nonrenewable recruitment scholarships of $5,000 for their first academic year of graduate study.

 Scholarship nominations will be evaluated by a committee and determined by the Graduate Dean based on the following:

 Nominees must meet all of the following criteria:

 - meritorious academic achievement and leadership potential as reflected in grade point average, GRE or other test scores, publications, presentations, awards/honors, and/or other professional activity;